blues/note-python/docs/api.md

 * `outbound` Max time to wait to sync outgoing data.

 * `inbound` Max time to wait to sync incoming data.

+* `duration` If in continuous mode, the amount of time, in minutes, of each session.

 * `sync` If in continuous mode, whether to automatically sync each time a change is detected on the device or Notehub.